MrCMS/MrCMS/MrCMS.Web/README.md

 *   Webpage import and export
 *   Site duplication button to duplicate a website quickly
 *   Azure support for SQL, Caching and Lucene

+## Release History

+### 0.5.1 - February 2016

+* Better Azure Support - swapped out old Azure caching for Redis cache
+* Brought in the concept of a staging URL and staging Robots.txt - this allows us to use Azure Deployment Slots
+* Rewrite of the task execution system so that tasks are system wide rather than site specific.
+Tasks can now be enabled or disabled.
+This is a breaking change and tasks should be updated to disable site filters for any multisite websites.
+* Message queue now allows attachments
+* The Mr CMS admin logo can now be swapped out through System Settings - Site Settings
+* Removed Self Execute Tasks which uses HostingEnvironment.QueueBackgroundWorkItem due to unreliability of execution.
+Instead use external task system to poll the task executor URL.
+* Fixed: Empty writes to the universal search index
+* Fixed: Issue with the close icon on the inline widget editing
+* Fixed: 404s were returning 404 status but with a blank response.
+Fixed to return 404 HTML.